Associate Professor and Director of Graduate Studies

 - MA, Columbia University

 - BA, Johns Hopkins University, 1993

 Garcha regularly serves as a faculty member for the Dickens Project at the University of California, Santa Cruz.
-He was a finalist for the College of Arts and Sciences' Outstanding Teacher Award in 2007, and he has twice won the Department of English's award for Graduate Professor of the Year, in 2005 and 2014.
+He has won the Department of English's award for Graduate Professor of the Year three times, in 2005, 2014, and 2016.